githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/1-introduction.md

 The goal is to achieve an 80% conversion rate for every workflow, but like all things, the actual conversion rate will depend on your specific makeup of your  pipelines.

-To set expectations it is important to note that there are a couple of things that won't be autmatically migrated when you use GitHub Actions Importer.
+To set expectations it is important to note that there are a couple of things that won't be automatically migrated when you use GitHub Actions Importer.

 #### What is not automatically migrated: